-Spaghetti and Giant Meatballs ~ kids of all ages love this fun dinner idea, proving once and for all that size DOES matter!
+Spaghetti and Giant Meatballs ~ kids of all ages love this easy pasta dinner idea, proving once and for all that size DOES matter!

 Just because the holidays are over doesn’t mean the fun has to stop.
 Miniature foods never fail to charm me, but super-sized versions of my favorites…they’re the stuff of dreams.
 Why not?
 Why not top a plate of pasta with one gargantuan soft-ball sized meatball?
 Surprise your family, significant other, or just entertain yourself with a fun twist on spaghetti and meatballs.